 Leaders must set realistic performance expectations for their team as they establish a remote work policy.
 Communicate to employees that quality and output must remain on par with in-office work.

-To keep projects moving, managers should spell out priorities, milestones, performance goals, and individual responsibilities on each project.
+To keep projects moving, managers should spell out priorities, milestones, performance goals, and individual responsibilities to their direct reports on each project.

 Everyone should be aware of expected response times in daily communication, depending on the channel, purpose of communication, and project deadline.